openshift/openshift-origin-design/conventions/documentation/quick-starts.md

 * For error messages, use [PatternFly’s error messaging guidelines](https://www.patternfly.org/v4/ux-writing/error-messages).

 ### Check your work module
-Once a user completes a step, a Check your work module appears.
+Once a user completes a step, a "Check your work" module appears.
 This module prompts the user to answer a yes/no question about the step results, which gives them the opportunity to review their work.
 For this module, you’ll only need to write a single yes/no question.

 If the user answers Yes, a check mark will appear.